CALIFORNIA SCIENCE EDUCATION CONFERENCE

 CSTA encourages you to share your knowledge with your colleagues and submit a proposal to present a workshop today!

 About Workshops: Workshops address an area of science, are targeted to one or more tracks, and may address several areas of emphasis.
 Workshops must be aligned with adopted state standards.
 They are 90 minutes in length and may consist of hands-on activities, lecture, demonstration, and/or discussion.
-Proposals should have embedded in the content appropriate disciplinary core ideas, science and engineering practices, and/or crosscutting concepts and address one or more of the California NGSS and/or Common Core State Standards for Literacy or Math.
+Proposals should have embedded in the content appropriate disciplinary core ideas, science and engineering practices, and/or crosscutting concepts..

 CSTA encourages you to make your workshop subject matter and grade level specific (as opposed to spanning all grade levels).
 This, along with a well-organized, well written, and informative description, will increase your chances of having your proposal accepted.

-Discounted Presenter Registration: Lead presenters who are current members of CSTA will receive a fifty percent discount on conference registration, allowing full access to over 150 workshops and events over the course of the conference.
+Discounted Presenter Registration: Lead presenters who are current members of CSTA will receive a fifty percent discount on conference registration, allowing full access to more than 200 workshops and events over the course of the conference.
 Registration is compulsory for all workshop presenters.
 Co-presenters are not eligible for registration discounts.

 Click to start your workshop proposal today!